-- 1 oz Silver Content
+About 1 oz Silver Philharmonic

 The Silver Philharmonic is one of three types of bullion coins produced by the Austrian Mint, the others being Gold and Platinum.
 The Philharmonic itself was first introduced in 1989, but it wasn’t until 2008 that a silver version was mass produced for widespread consumption.
 Such was the coin’s popularity that it sold more than 50m within the first five years of production.
 Over 7m were minted in its first year, which grew to 17m within three years.
 Due to market changes, including the global recession, this number has fluctuated recently, but the coin still sells by the millions year on year.